deta/space-docs/src/content/docs/use/space-apps/settings.md

 layout: "@layouts/DocsPageLayout.astro"
 ---

-A Space app’s Settings menu gives you access to a few helpful features and functionalities.
-To access these, open the app’s context menu from the Canvas and then click Settings.
+A Space app's Settings menu gives you access to a few helpful features and functionalities.
+To access these, open the app's context menu from the Canvas and then click Settings.

 <div style="display:flex; justify-content: center;"><img style="border-radius: 5px; width: 90%; max-width:300px;" src="/docs_assets/use/settings-1.png"/></div>

 ## General Settings

-The first tab within an app’s settings will show you what version of an app you are using, while also providing an option to delete the app from your Space.
+The first tab within an app's settings will show you what version of an app you are using, while also providing an option to delete the app from your Space.

 <div style="display:flex; justify-content: center;"><img style="border-radius: 5px; width: 90%; max-width:600px;" src="/docs_assets/use/settings-2.png"/></div>